nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Timer_Sequence_Diagram](./images/Timer.png)

-When a quiz is started, the `SingleTopicQuiz()` method will instantiate a `SingleTopicQuiz` object.
+When a quiz is started, the `startQuiz(ui)` method will be called.
+Some details has been omitted here for simplicity.
 After the options of a particular question has been printed out, the timer would begin.
 The `getCommand(ui, optionList, userTimer)` method is first called.
 The `userTimer` parameter used here is the time that the user has set at the start of the quiz.
 The `getQuizInputFromUser(userTimer)` method will then call the `Ui` class to read in the users' input.
 For simplicity, some details in this method has been omitted.
-The `Ui` will return the `userInput` back to the `SingleTopicQuiz` object.
-The `QuizParser` class is then called by the `parseCommand(optionList, userInput)` method.
-The `QuizParser` class will then return the respective `command` back to the `SingleTopicQuiz` object.
+The `Ui` will return the `userInput` string back to the `SingleTopicQuiz` object.
+There are some details omitted here as well for simplicity.
+The `command` object will be returned.

-For example, if the user entered a string, then the `command` returned will be one of `IncorrectCommand`.
+For example, if the user entered a string (that is not "hint" or "bookmark" and not a number), then the `command` returned will be one of `IncorrectCommand`.
 If the user entered any number from 1 to 4, it will be an `AnswerCommand`.
 If the user did not input anything and the time is up, the `command` returned will be `IncompleteCommand`.